-Despite his tragic death in 2007 (he was shot and killed by the president of his fan club before an appearance in Dallas) King’s promotion of “love, equality, justice, innocence, malice, refuge, oppression, freedom” has continued to resonate among confused Latinos and Anglos alike.
+Despite his tragic death in 2007 (he was shot and killed by the president of his fan club), King’s promotion of “love, equality, justice, innocence, malice, refuge, oppression, freedom” has continued to resonate among confused Latinos and Anglos alike.

 “OK, so I was like totally living la vida loca,” said Manila Envelopé of Miami, now an assistant professor of computer science at South Beach Community College.
 “Superstitions, black cats, and voodoo dolls, the whole schtick.
 But then I heard RMLK on the radio singing about how the children are our future, and my life changed forever.”

 “Well, now, I have my very own dream that my four children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”

 “Four children?
 Huh?
 Dude, I don’t even have kids,” she said, “although I certainly have had issues with the men in my life vis-a-vis safe sex.
 But I cleaned up my act and now the only black cats in my life are LOLCats online.
 Ricky King not only had a dream, but he had a dream with a good beat that was easy dance to.”

 “I was at the big Dance on Washington back in the day,” retired airport anesthesiologist Juan Don “Orange Sunshine” Gamera told PNS in El Paso.
 “All these people, together, different people, long ones, tall ones, short ones, brown ones, black ones, round ones — I’ll never forget it.”

 “We danced, arm in arm, sometimes by ourselves, occasionally doing line dances, and then more folklorico kinds of things, a mambo, some cha-chas, all united by the belief that claves are all you need.”